Evidence-Based EFT

 Tapping Circles

-A tapping circle is when a group of people come together regularly to learn and practice clinical EFT together, often with a common theme or presenting issue in mind.
+A tapping circle is when a group of people come together regularly to learn and practice EB-EFT together, often with a common theme or presenting issue in mind.

 Tapping circles can provide a more financially accessible opportunity to learn this effective stress-reduction technique whilst also providing a group experience of connection, support and co-regulation.
 Tapping in a group can also be an effective way to consolidate the gains an individual may be making in their personal practice or in individual EFT sessions.